 To my mom and brother: Thanks for putting up with me all summer.
 I know you mostly thought I was just sitting on my ass all day, but I’ve actually achieved quite a bit.
 Love you lots – speak soon.

 To my aunts, grandma, and cousins: Thank you for all of your support – moral, financial and otherwise.
 It’s thanks to you (you, too, mom and JJ) that I’m getting to continue living my dreams.
 I am very proud of everything you youngins are doing, by the way and I’m pleased I was able to see you this summer.
 Don’t be a stranger.

-To Tom: You are awesome, and after months of you walking up and down hills, everyday – rain or shine – to call me on a payphone, I can’t wait to see you tomorrow.
+To my partner: You are awesome, and after months of you walking up and down hills, everyday – rain or shine – to call me on a payphone, I can’t wait to see you tomorrow.
 You already know everything I have to say, but clearly I want the world to know I know you know.

 To my dear, dear friends: Being so far away, I didn’t get to spend as much time with you this summer as I would have liked but I know that you’re all working on really great projects and I’ll always want to hear about them!
 If you’re in the UK, don’t you be a stranger either.

 I can’t wait to see and experience what’s next for me – but who knows, maybe I’ll be home for Christmas?